SPRING 2007

 Assignments:

 1. Essays: Two essay assignments will be given.
 The objective in these essays is to apply class material, whether it be readings, films, or other materials of your own, to a couple of theoretical questions listed later here.
+Because this is an upper level class your work will be judged in terms of its depth of analysis, application of theory, skill in selecting examples and so on – in short by criteria suitable for advanced work.

 2. Class presentation: You will work on a project, either alone or in a small group, and present the results to the class at the end of semester.
 Class members will grade the presentation for a) difficulty; b) quality of preparation; c) quality of presentation, and the resulting points will be calculated into each person's final grade.
 In the case of group presentations, all members of each group will assess the contributions that their group members make to the final product and will give those comments to me privately.
 The results of this assessment will be used to weight the points awarded by the rest of the class when the presentation is delivered.